 The CMMI Appraisal Method

-The CMMI V2.0 Appraisal Method is the official CMMI Institute defined appraisal method used to evaluate an organization’s processes to provide ratings related to organizational capability and performance.
+The CMMI V2.0 Appraisal Method is the official ISACA defined appraisal method used to evaluate an organization’s processes to provide ratings related to organizational capability and performance.

 - Performance improvements